carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 but it treats each feature independently.

-However we might think there's some combination of methylation features that combined explain age.
+However we might think there's some combination of methylation features that together explain age.
 For example, if we want to be able to predict age from methylation, that's a lot easier if we figure out what the contribution of each feature is conditional on all others, rather than independent of all others.